signalfx/signalfx-dotnet-tracing/README.md

 configured.
 If you need to check the environment variables for a process use a tool like [Process Explorer](https://docs.microsoft.com/en-us/sysinternals/downloads/process-explorer).

+#### Enable instrumentation at different levels

-- To enable instrumentation for a specific Windows service:
+Enable instrumentation for a specific Windows service:
    - For .NET Framework applications:
    ```batch
    reg add HKLM\SYSTEM\CurrentControlSet\Services\<ServiceName>\Environment /v COR_ENABLE_PROFILING /d 1